skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/container-guidelines.md

 #### `Dockerfile` for build

-Each application will define a `Dockerfile` (see an example: https://github.com/cariad-cloud/residency-hello-cosmos/blob/main/Dockerfile) which will be used to place on top of the `registry.access.redhat.com/ubi8/openjdk-11:1.11` base image the application binaries and configurations required.
+Each application will define a `Dockerfile` (see an example: [Rest quickstart Dockerfile](../quickstart-lambda-to-quarkus-rest/Dockerfile) which will be used to place on top of the `registry.access.redhat.com/ubi8/openjdk-11:1.11` base image the application binaries and configurations required.
 1. for local docker based builds and testing see (see: [Guidelines for building application and any external dependency containers for local functional tests](local-container-building-fort-testing.md))
 2. for the pipeline based build during `Continuous Integration (CI)`  see :warning: TO BE DEFINED